What is in this leaflet

 Daunorubicin belongs to a group of anticancer medicines known as cytotoxic anthracycline antibiotics.
 Daunorubicin works by preventing the growth of cancer cells and eventually destroying them.
-It is used for a number of different types of cancer including leukaemia.
+It is used to treat different types of cancers including the following types of cancers:

 This medicine is available only with a doctor's prescription.

 When you must not be given it

 You should not be given Daunorubicin if you:

 - are allergic to medicines from the same group (anthracyclines or anthracenediones)

 - have an allergy to Daunorubicin or any of the ingredients listed at the end of this leaflet

 - have heart disease or heart problems, have recently had a heart attack or experienced chest pain or have a severe form of irregular heartbeats (arrhythmia)